Profile Matching for the Generalization and Personalization of Causal Inferences: Case study

 \subsection{Data and measurements}

 Data for this section come from four consecutive years (2015--2018) of the National Survey on Drug Use and Health (NSDUH), resulting in a total sample size of 171,766 individuals.
-The NSDUH is administered annually to provide nationally representative information on tobacco, alcohol, and drug use, as well as on mental health and other health issues.
-We use this cross-sectional data set primarily for illustrative purposes, that is, to demonstrate the matching methods, rather than for the purposes of devising a precise portrait of effect estimates (see \citealt{RN39} for an extensive analysis using the first three years of this data set).
+Ethical review was not required as the data are publicly available.
+We use this cross-sectional data set primarily for illustrative purposes, that is, to demonstrate the matching methods, rather than for the purposes of devising a precise portrait of effect estimates (see Samples et al. 2019\cite{RN39} for an extensive analysis using the first three years of this data set).
 For different targets, corresponding to a particular population or a specific individual, we are interested in understanding the relationship between opioid use and psychological distress and suicidal thoughts or behaviors, after adjusting for differences in subjects' observed characteristics.
 As long as the covariates, the exposure, and the outcomes are measured orderly in time and are subject to the assumptions for identification, our estimates can be granted a causal interpretation.
-In what follows, we describe these three sets of variables.

-The exposure, opioid use in the past 12 months, takes on one of three values for each individual: 0 = no opioid use in the past 12 months, 1 = opioid use but no misuse in the past 12 months, and 2 = opioid misuse in the past 12 months.
+The exposure, opioid use in the past 12 months, takes on one of three values for each individual: 0 = no opioid use, 1 = opioid use but no misuse, and 2 = opioid misuse.
 We examine two outcomes related to this exposure: one continuous and one binary.
 The continuous outcome ranges from 0 to 24 and indicates the respondent's level of psychological distress over the past 30 days (a higher score indicates more distress).
 The binary outcome (1 = yes, 0 = no) indicates whether the respondent has either seriously thought about suicide, made plans to kill themselves, or attempted to kill themselves in the past 12 months.
-Covariates used for matching include those associated with opioid use or misuse and suicidal behaviors in prior studies and sociodemographic measures \citep{RN39}.
+Covariates used for matching include those associated with opioid use or misuse and suicidal behaviors in prior studies and sociodemographic measures.\citep{RN39}